Regret and Belief Complexity Trade-off in Gaussian Process Bandits via Information Thresholding: Balancing Regret and Complexity

-The implications of Theorem \ref{model_order} (proof provided in Appendix \ref{finite_model_order_proof}) are that Algorithm \ref{alg:cub} only retains significant actions in belief formation and drops extraneous points.
-Interestingly, this result states that despite infinitely many actions being taken in the limit, only finitely many of them are $\epsilon$-informative.
-In principle, one could make $\epsilon$ adaptive with $t$ to improve performance, but analyzing such a choice becomes complicated as relating the worst-cast model complexity to the covering number of space $\ccalX$ would then depend on variable sets whose conditional entropy is at least $\epsilon$.

-We note that since the regret bounds developed in Theorem \ref{lemma:main} depend upon the amount of information gain, we further develop an upper bound on the information gain for the case when $\mathcal{X}$ is a finite decision set, which is extendible to general decision sets using the analysis presented in \cite[Appendix III]{srinivas2012information}. \begin{corollary} For finite decision set $\mathcal{X}$, with finite entropy (or finite Shannon capacity) which states that $ \lim_{t\rightarrow\infty}{H}(\bby_{t}) \leq C$, with exploration parameter $\beta_t$ selected as $\beta_t=2\log(X t^2 \pi^2/6\delta),$ the regret bound of Algorithm \ref{alg:cub} with probability $1-\delta$ is given by
+\blue{We note that since the regret bounds developed in Theorem \ref{lemma:main} depend upon the amount of information gain, we further develop an upper bound on the information gain for the case when $\mathcal{X}$ is a finite decision set, which is extendible to general decision sets using the analysis presented in \cite[Appendix III]{srinivas2012information}.
+For simplicity and better intuition of results, we consider $p=1$ for the next Corollary \ref{cor:1}. \begin{corollary} For finite decision set $\mathcal{X}$, with exploration parameter $\beta_t$ selected as $\beta_t=2\log(X t^2 \pi^2/6\delta),$ the regret bound of Algorithm \ref{alg:cub} with probability $1-\delta$ is given by

-\end{corollary} The proof of Corollary \ref{cor:1} is provided in Appendix \ref{cor_1_proof}.
-For the selection of compression metric $\epsilon=C/\sqrt{T}$, we obtain the regret of the order of $\mathcal{O}(\sqrt{T})$ which is sublinear.
-Moreover, the commensurate number of elements in the dictionary is $\mathcal{O}(\sqrt{T})$.
-A similar sublinear regret bound for the finite decision set may be achieved in \cite{srinivas2012information} but with $\mathcal{O}({T})$ dictionary size.
-Thus, the proposed scheme refines the state of the art results.
-Next, we analyze the performance of Algorithm \ref{alg:cub} when actions are selected according to the expected improvement \eqref{eq:expected_improvement}.
+where $Z_1=\frac{\sum_{t=1}^{|\mathcal{X}|}\lambda_t}{\sigma^2(1-e^{-1})}$.
+The model order is $M_T(\epsilon)\leq \mathcal{O}(\sqrt{T})$. \end{corollary} The proof of Corollary \ref{cor:1} is provided in Appendix \ref{cor_1_proof}.
+From the result in the corollary, it is clear that it is possible to obtain a sublinear regret while still maintaining sublinear growth rate for dictionary size.
+This is advantageous relative to existing results for GP-UCB require linear growth rate of the dictionary size in order to obtain sublinear regret-- see \cite{srinivas2012information} for details.
+Thus, the proposed scheme refines the state of the art.} Next, we analyze the performance of Algorithm \ref{alg:cub} when actions are selected according to the expected improvement \eqref{eq:expected_improvement}.

-\begin{theorem} Suppose we select actions based upon Expected Improvement \eqref{eq:expected_improvement} together with the conditional entropy-based rule \eqref{eq:compression_rule} for retaining past points into the GP posterior, as detailed in Algorithm \ref{alg:cub}.
+\blue{\begin{theorem} Suppose we select actions based upon Expected Improvement \eqref{eq:expected_improvement} together with the conditional entropy-based rule \eqref{eq:compression_rule} for retaining past points into the GP posterior, as detailed in Algorithm \ref{alg:cub}.
 Then, under the same conditions and parameter selection $\beta_t$ as in Theorem \ref{lemma:main}, when $\ccalX$ is a finite discrete set, the regret $\widetilde{\textbf{Reg}}_T$ is {given below} with probability $1-\delta$, i.e.,